oerc-music/nin-remixer-public/notes/20181214-MELD-music-quilts.md

 A typical form of representation might reflect the structure of a musical score, which presents as a two-dimentsional structure with successive bars or measures arrayed horizaontally, and different "voices" or instruments arrayed vertically.

-A simplistic appoach might be to present the structure as a grid, but discussions have suggested there are enough exceptions to make this could be rather limiting.
-So, to frame the discussion, a more general 2-dimansional arraying of the data is being considered, which we call a "quilt" (think of a patchwork quilt of random rectangular elements), and constraints on this general structure that reflect music representation requirements of MELD applications.
+A simplistic appoach might be to present the structure as a grid, but discussions have suggested there are enough exceptions to mean this could be rather limiting.
+So, to frame the discussion, a more general 2-dimensional arraying of the data is being considered, which we call a "quilt" (think of a patchwork quilt of random rectangular elements), and constraints on this general structure that reflect music representation requirements of MELD applications.

 ## Definitions

-@@ Set out some terms and structural elements used to discuss the issues.

 A ***fragment*** is a piece of music that may be part of some musical work.